jonhoo/drwmutex/README.md

 under these conditions, which are common for applications that elect to use sync.RWMutex over sync.Mutex.

-The plot below shows mean performance across 30 runs as the number of cores increases using:
+The plot below shows mean performance across 30 runs (using [experiment](https://github.com/jonhoo/experiment)) as the number of cores increases using:

     drwmutex-bench -i 5000 -p 0.0001 -w 1 -r 100 -c 100